 Another 50 words (4 lines of text) are included under the topic Early Broodbank Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Broodbank family to Ireland
+Migration of the Broodbank family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Broodbank arrived in North America very early: Robert Brooksbank who arrived in New York in 1823.